codio-templates/processing-demo/.guides/content/Polymorphism-Lab-1-4498.md

   * List view - Shows the list of all of the contacts.
   * Information view - Shows the work and personal information for a particular contact.
   * Add view - Add information for a new contact.
-  * Quit view - Leave a message for the user and then end the script.
+  * Quit view - Leave a message for the user and then end the program.
 * `names` - ArrayList of strings that stores the names of each person in the contact list.
 * `titles` - ArrayList of strings that stores the titles for each person in the contact list.
 * `workPhoneNumbers` - ArrayList of strings that stores the work phone numbers for each person in the contact list.